OpenSourceAgility/alerts-demo/README.md

 Properties files
 ----------------

-Populate src/main/resources/envionment.properties file with values for
+To run the main application,po pulate src/main/resources/envionment.properties file with values for
 ```
 amazon.s3.bucketName=
 amazon.aws.accesskey=
 amazon.aws.secretkey=
 database.url=
 ```

+( These are not required to run the integration test )

 Running the application
 -----------------------